Skip to content

 bash

-# Start server with WebSocket on port 8765
+# Start WebSocket server on port 8765

 linksocks server -t example_token